The itineraries for the Soueix holiday are now onlineGo to info

 Technical specifications

-The route is entirely on roads.
-Halfway along the route is Lasalle, a small town with shops and a water source next to Saint-Pierre Church.
-Otherwise, there are water sources in Colognac and Saint-Roman-de-Codières, just before the church.
+The route is entirely by road (100 %).
+Halfway along the route, Lasalle is a small town with shops, and there is a water point next to Saint-Pierre Church.
+Alternatively, there are water points in Colognac, or in Saint-Roman-de-Codières just before the church.

 13 passes